neurodata/ndstore/_sources/sphinx/datamodel.txt

 .. function:: Scaling Levels

    Scaling levels is the number of levels the data is scalable to (how many zoom levels are present in the data).
 The highest resolution of the data is at scaling level 0, and for each level up the data is down sampled by 2x2 (per slice).
-To learn more about the sampling service used, visit the :ref:'the propagation <ocp-propagation>' service page.
+To learn more about the sampling service used, visit the :ref:`the propagation <ocp-propagation>` service page.

    :Type: INT
    :Default: 0